coreybutler/iam/README.md

 _(For the browser and Node.js)_

 This library manages roles and permissions, allowing developers to create simple or complex authorization patterns.
 It keeps track of resources, rights, roles, and groups.
-By maintaining the permission structure within the library, it is capable of automatically deriving permissions, even in complex schemas.
+By maintaining the permission structure within the library (internally), it is capable of automatically deriving user rights, even in complex schemas.

 Determining whether a user is authorized to view/use a specific feature of an application should always be a binary operation.
-In other words, the **code should reflect the answer to a simple question: "is the user authorized to use a specific resource?"**.
+In other words, the **code should reflect the answer to a simple question**: _"is the user authorized to use a specific resource?"_.

 **The goal:**